-Aside from the issue of high-level nepotism, observers who follow the issue say that most of the governmental corruption takes place in the course of performing mundane governmental functions, such as government processing of official documents (e.g., passports, drivers' licenses), in which processing services routinely require bribes in exchange for action.
-Other forms of corruption include Afghan security officials' selling U.S./internationally provided vehicles, fuel, and equipment to supplement their salaries.
+Observers who follow the issue say that most of the governmental corruption takes place in the course of performing mundane governmental functions, such as government processing of official documents (e.g., passports, drivers' licenses), in which processing services routinely require bribes in exchange for action.35 Other forms of corruption include Afghan security officials' selling U.S./internationally provided vehicles, fuel, and equipment to supplement their salaries.
 In other cases, local police or border officials may siphon off customs revenues or demand extra payments to help guard the U.S. or other militaries' equipment shipments.
 Other examples security commanders' placing "ghost employees" on official payrolls in order to pocket their salaries.
 Corruption is fed, in part, by the fact that government workers receive very low salaries (about \$200 per month, as compared to the pay of typical contractors in Afghanistan that might pay as much as \$6,500 per month).
+Many observers say there is a cultural dimension to the corruption-that it is expected that those Afghans who have achieved government positions will reward their relatives and friends with favors, appointments, and contracts.

-Administration Views
+Administration Views and Policy on Corruption

 As noted throughout, there is a consensus within the Administration on the wide scope of the corruption in Afghan government and the deleterious effect the corruption has on winning the Afghan population over to the government side.
-The Administration wrestled throughout 2010 with the degree to which to press an anti-corruption agenda with the Karzai government, but press accounts in January 2011 indicated that, henceforth, the Administration would prioritize reducing low-level corruption, and less so on investigations of high-level allies of Karzai.
+The Administration wrestled throughout 2010 with the degree to which to press an anti-corruption agenda with the Karzai government, but, in early 2011, the Administration reportedly decided to prioritize reducing low-level corruption instead of investigations of high-level allies of Karzai.
 The latter investigations have sometimes come into conflict with other U.S. objectives by causing a Karzai backlash.
 In addition, such investigations may complicate efforts to obtain the cooperation of Afghans who can help stabilize areas of the country.
 Some of these Afghans are said to be paid by the CIA for information and other support, and the National Security Council reportedly issued guidance to U.S. agencies to review this issue.
+The constant of the country is such that the support is such that the corruption is a constant of the country.